 So, it's clear that Prime Video's service wasn't just about choosing monolithic; it was all about the right tools and best practices backing it up.

+- Restricted Scalability.
 In monolithic architecture, having everything in one big box can be a bit of a pain when we want to scale.
-Let's say one part of our app gets a ton of traffic - in a monolith, this means we'd have to scale up the whole thing, which isn't really efficient and can get pretty pricey.
-Plus, even small updates require us to touch the entire system, risking more downtime.
-And as we keep adding new features to it, the entire structure just gets more and more complicated to handle.
-Sure, we can try to scale it vertically, but there's only so much you can do before hitting hardware limits.
+Imagine one component of the app experiencing a surge in traffic.
+In a monolithic setup, you'd need to scale the entire system to accommodate this, which isn't particularly efficient and can escalate costs.
+Plus, even minor updates require a complete system overhaul, risking more downtime.
+As we keep adding new features to it, the entire structure just gets more and more complicated to handle.
+While vertical scaling is an option, it's bound by inevitable hardware constraints.

-Sticking to one tech stack can make it tough to keep up with the latest and greatest in the tech world.
-Plus, imagine if our stack becomes outdated or goes niche, finding people who know it inside out can become a real challenge.
-One more challenge is optimizing individual parts of the app.
-Another pain point is getting too attached to one vendor.
-It can back us into a corner with costs and limitations, and if we ever think of switching things up, it's going to be a major headache, both in effort and cost.
+- Limited Flexibility.
+Committing to a single tech stack can make it tough to keep up with the latest and greatest in the tech world.
+If our stack becomes outdated or goes niche, sourcing experts familiar with it can be daunting.
+Tailoring individual app components can pose additional challenges.
+Moreover, overreliance on a particular vendor can corner us with escalating costs and potential limitations.
+And if we ever think of switching things up, it's going to be a major headache, both in effort and cost.

-With monolithic architecture, as they grow, things can get a bit tangled up in the codebase.
+- Large Codebase.
+As monolithic structures expand, things can get a bit tangled up in the codebase.
 Quick fixes pile up over time as technical debt.
-Then, making any change as well as testing becomes a minefield because of all the interdependencies.
-Plus, every time we push an update, we're often looking at redeploying the whole thing, which means possible downtimes.
-All this just puts a drag on being innovative and quick on our feet.
+Then, making any change as well as testing becomes a minefield due to the myriad of interdependencies.
+Frequent updates often necessitate complete system redeployments, posing a risk for potential downtimes.
+Such constraints can put a drag on being innovative and quick on our feet.

 In addition, having all bundled up together in monolithic systems can make it a real headache for any newbies joining the team.
 Technically, they've got to wrap their heads around this intertwined codebase and all the tools we've tailored for our monolith.
 But from the business side of things, it's also tricky.
 Longer onboarding means more training costs.
-Plus, if they make a mistake, given how everything's connected, it could mess up a chunk of the system, delaying our releases.
-That's not great for staying ahead of the competition.
+Given the interconnectivity, mistakes can be costly and hinder product releases, a potential setback in a competitive market.

 Can You Mix Both Or Migrate Between Microservices and Monolith?

-Yes.
+Absolutely.
 However, migrating from monolith to microservices may be complex.
-And this is why.
+And here is why:

-Yet, shifting in the opposite direction, consolidating microservices into a monolith, is much more straightforward and can help streamline overlapping functionalities.
+Yet, shifting in the opposite direction, consolidating microservices into a monolith, is comparatively straightforward and can be beneficial to overlapping functionalities.

 And what about using them both?